dotnet/docs-maui/docs/user-interface/animation/custom.md

 }
 ```

 The <xref:Microsoft.Maui.Controls.AnimationExtensions.Animate%2A> method requires a `transform` argument, which is a callback method.
 The input to this callback is always a `double` ranging from 0 to 1.
-Therefore, in this example the `ColorTo` method defines its own transform `Func` that accepts a `double` ranging from 0 to 1, and that returns a `Color` value corresponding to that value.
-The `Color` value is calculated by interpolating the `Red`, `Green`, `Blue`, and `Alpha` values of the two supplied `Color` arguments.
-The `Color` value is then passed to the callback method to be applied to a property.
-This approach allows the `ColorTo` method to animate any specified `Color` property:
+Therefore, in this example the `ColorTo` method defines its own transform `Func` that accepts a `double` ranging from 0 to 1, and that returns a <xref:Microsoft.Maui.Graphics.Color> value corresponding to that value.
+The <xref:Microsoft.Maui.Graphics.Color> value is calculated by interpolating the `Red`, `Green`, `Blue`, and `Alpha` values of the two supplied <xref:Microsoft.Maui.Graphics.Color> arguments.
+The <xref:Microsoft.Maui.Graphics.Color> value is then passed to the callback method to be applied to a property.
+This approach allows the `ColorTo` method to animate any specified <xref:Microsoft.Maui.Graphics.Color> property:

 ```csharp
 await Task.WhenAll(